All Episodes

 He's got one purpose.

-And the fact that Democrats in this country are not denouncing him, that they're not distancing themselves from him is proof positive of what his mission is all about.
+And the fact that Democrats in this country are not denouncing him, that they're not distancing themselves from him, is proof positive of what his mission is all about.

-This is this is not about this is not about a fair trial.
+This is not about a fair trial.

 This is gumming up the works.